- 16 Dec 2025

 ?finder=rowfinderName;attr1=value1,attr2=value2,...

-Example, GET request using the finder attribute;
+Example, request using the finder attribute;

-https://atlas-api-test.cmiccloud.com/cmictest/pm-rest-api/rest/1/pmproject?finder=selectByCompProj;compCode="10"projCode="1503"
+GET https://atlas-api-test.cmiccloud.com/cmictest/pm-rest-api/rest/1/pmproject?finder=selectByCompProj;compCode="10"projCode="1503"

 Fields parameter